stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

 Infrared.
 And things like that.
 So their visible spectrum is much broader than ours.
-So there are potentially what we would-- if we could see them, class as different colours, if only we had the eyes.
+So there are potentially what we would, if we could see them, class as different colours, if only we had the eyes.

 #### BEN